10 days Itinerary for Lahaul Spiti Road trip

 - Don’t expect luxurious accommodation and food in the valley, especially during winters.

-- Locals are really nice and ready to help.
+- The locals are really nice and ready to help.
 Do respect their traditions and cultures.

 - Remember to keep the valley clean and don’t litter around.
 Practice responsible tourism.